Braspag/braspag.github.io/_i18n/en/_posts/pagador/2020-02-12-silentorderpost.md

 |`Issued`|Token creation date and hour. |Texto|--|AAAA-MM-DDTHH:MM:SS|
 |`ExpiresIn`|Token expiration date and hour. |Texto|--|AAAA-MM-DDTHH:MM:SS|

-<aside class="warning">To see the legacy authentication process, which used the MerchantId and shopper IP address to create the `AccessToken` utilizando MerchantID e IP do comprador, [click here](#anexo).</aside>
+<aside class="warning">To see the legacy authentication process, which used the MerchantId and shopper IP address to create the `AccessToken`, [click here](https://braspag.github.io//en/manual/silentorderpost#legacy-authentication).</aside>

 ## 3. Implementing the script